nickrhodes-gh/nickrhodes-gh.github.io/_posts/2019-09-02-aws-codedeploy-pipline-p1.md

 ---
 layout: post
 title: >
-    Part 1: Setting up AWS CodeBuild to build a Jekyll site
+    Part 1: Setting up AWS CodeBuild to publish a Jekyll site
 description: >
     Part 1 takes a look at the process to setup the AWS CodeDeploy build phase used to build and deploy this site.
 ---

 I recently decided to migrate my site from Github pages to AWS.
-To ensure it remained hassle free on the deployment side, I decided to replicate the deployment process that Github were already implementing.
+To keep the deployment process fairly familiar I decided to imitate the process that is already used by GitHub.

 ```
 Code change > git commit + push > Jekyll build > deploy to webserver
 ```

-I've split the post into two parts, mostly to make it easier for me to write.
+This post is split into two parts to make it easier to write.
-Part 1 will look at the build phase, then part 2 will look at the deployment phase.
+Part 1 will look at the build process/setup, and part 2 will look at the deployment phase.

 ## CodeCommit
-AWS will happily use Github's OAuth authentication to install repo hooks to receive push notifications; however to keep things solely within the AWS ecosystem I decided to host in [AWS CodeCommit][codecommit].
+AWS is capable of using Github's OAuth authentication to install repo hooks for push notifications; however to keep things solely within the AWS ecosystem I decided to host the code in [AWS CodeCommit][codecommit].

 [codecommit]: https://aws.amazon.com/codecommit/